 Biscuits, rolls, and other breads go well with so many holiday meals.
 Your dog will probably be fine if he or she steals a small piece of baked bread.
 However, raw bread dough can be dangerous due to the active yeast ingredient which causes bread dough to rise.

-If you suspect your dog has ingested bread dough, contact your veterinarian right away and take your dog to the nearest emergency hospital.
+If you suspect your dog has ingested unbaked bread dough, contact your veterinarian right away and take your dog to the nearest emergency hospital.

 2. Grapes and raisins

-Although the reason why is unclear, dogs can develop kidney failure after eating raisins and grapes (even in very small quantities).
 Signs like vomiting and diarrhea may be apparent within six to twelve hours of ingestion.
-If you ever think that your dog might have ingested grapes or raisins, it’s important to contact your veterinarian immediately to help prevent kidney injury.
+If you ever think that your dog might have ingested grapes or raisins, it’s important to contact your veterinarian immediately to help prevent permanent kidney damage.

-3. Turkey and ham
+3. Turkey

-However, if you are going to feed turkey to your dog, you must do so with caution.
-Fatty parts of the turkey should be avoided.
-White meat is better, because it is leaner than dark meat.
+White meat is the best option, because it is leaner than dark meat.
 Turkey skin is also salty and fatty.
-It can cause an upset stomach, diarrhea, and vomiting.
+High fat and salty foods can cause an upset stomach, diarrhea, and vomiting.

-While talking about turkey, you might be asking, “Can dogs eat Thanksgiving ham?”
 Ham and other pork-based products are very fatty.
 These fatty foods can cause digestive problems, and even worse, a potentially life-threatening condition called pancreatitis in dogs.

-4. Stuffing
+5. Stuffing

 Signs of garlic, onion, and chive toxicity in dogs can take several days to become noticeable.
 Lethargy, pale gums, vomiting, and abdominal pain are just some of the possible clinical signs.
 You should relay these symptoms to your veterinarian promptly if they arise.

-6. Green bean casserole and other creamy, onion-laden side dishes
+8. Green bean casserole and other creamy, onion-laden side dishes

-Even though plain green beans receive a thumb’s up on our list of Thanksgiving foods for dogs, green bean casserole should not be put on your dog’s plate.
-Just like stuffing, green bean casserole sometimes contains garlic and onions that are toxic to dogs.
-And while delicious, all the cream used in preparing casseroles is dangerous for dogs.
+While delicious, all the cream used in preparing casseroles is dangerous for dogs.
 It is fatty and usually full of seasonings, which is a recipe for disaster.
 Your dog could experience stomach discomfort, anemia, and risk of pancreatitis — served up all in one creamy, onion-laden side dish.

-7. Bones
+9. Bones

 Many pet owners think that bones are an ideal treat for dogs because they are “natural,” flavored, and can keep a dog occupied for a long period of time.
 However, bones (especially ones from chicken and turkey) can splinter into sharp pieces that can injure your dog’s mouth.